alexnathanson/solar-protocol/installation-bookworm.md

 * Update the permissions. cd into the utlitiles folder and run the setAllPermissions.sh script.
 	* `cd /home/pi/solar-protocol/utilities`
 	* `sh setAllPermissions.sh`

-* Update the public keys file on your pi.
-This is in case there have been changes to the public keys file.
-This allows some of the Solar Protocol developers access to your pi as needed.
-	* move the authorized_keys file into this new directory `sudo mv /home/pi/solar-protocol/utilities/authorized_keys ~/.ssh/authorized_keys`.